Babies Born at Night (or in Rural Hospitals) Are More Likely to Suffer Brain Injury

 Babies are at risk of brain injury if born at night.
 You can get free info or help from Pennsylvania Malpractice Lawyers here or call 814-833-7100 / toll free 814-833-7100.

 A recent study published in the American Journal of Obstetrics and Gynecology links nighttime births and rural hospitals to an increased risk of brain injury.
 The study followed two million full-term babies born between 1999 and 2002 and showed that those born at night (or at a rural hospital) had a higher risk of encephalopathy.

-The study stops short of explaining why there is an increased risk associated with night time birth or birth in a rural hospital.
-However, the study's author has been reported as saying that lower quality of care may be responsible.
-Fatigue and lower staffing numbers at night, for example, have been linked as possibly causing lower quality care.
-Rural hospitals, some have theorized, are unable to attract high quality medical personnel.
+The study stops short of explaining why there is an increased risk associated with nighttime birth or birth in a rural hospital.
+However, the study’s author has been reported as saying that lower quality of care may be responsible.
+Fatigue and lower staffing numbers at night, for example, have been linked to possibly causing lower-quality care.
+Rural hospitals, some have theorized, are unable to attract high-quality medical personnel.

 The risk was highest for babies born between 10 pm and 4 am.
 These babies had a 22% higher risk of neonatal encephalopathy than the babies born between 7 am and 7 pm.

-If your child has suffered a birth injury in northwest Pennsylvania, we'd like to know about it.
-If our Pennsylvania medical malpractice investigation reveals that the injury was avoidable and was caused by medical negligence or carelessness, we'll help you and your child to get the compensation the law requires.
-For a free consultation with an Erie birth injury lawyer, call toll free 877-505-9548 or locally at 814-580-5017.
+If your child has suffered a birth injury in northwest Pennsylvania, we’d like to know about it.
+If our Pennsylvania medical malpractice investigation reveals that the injury was avoidable and was caused by medical negligence or carelessness, we’ll help you and your child to get the compensation the law requires.
+For a free consultation with an Erie birth injury lawyer, call toll free at 814-833-7100 or locally at 814-833-7100.